-Workforce individual income quartiles, 2011 City of Ryde - All industries All industries New South Wales
+Workforce individual income quartiles, 2011

 Culturally Diverse Community

 Language spoken at home is a useful indicator of the cultural diversity of a city.
 In City of Ryde 42% speak a language other than English at home with Mandarin, Cantonese and Korean the top three.